top of page

 Have a question that isn't addressed below?
 Email us anytime at contact@excelsiorflorida.com or call 855-720-2333.

 Q: Does the presence of gopher tortoises on a property always require a permit?
-A: No. As long as any clearing, filling, or construction does not occur within a 25-foot radius of any gopher tortoise burrow entrance, no permit is required.
+A: No. As long as no clearing, filling, or construction occurs within a 25-foot radius of any gopher tortoise burrow entrance, no permit is required.

 Q: We’re planning a multi-phase development.
 Can we just relocate gopher tortoises from the first phase footprint to another area onsite and then relocate all the gopher tortoises offsite later?
-A: No. Gopher tortoises can only be relocated once.
+A: No. The FWC says that gopher tortoises can only be relocated once.
 For multiphase developments, gopher tortoises within each phase footprint must be relocated off-site and silt fencing must be erected and maintained for the duration of the development phase.

 Q: Can we just leave a 50-foot area undisturbed around each burrow and proceed with development?
 A: No. Sufficient land cover must be made available for each tortoise to feed, bask, seek shade, and socialize.
 The tortoises must also be allowed unrestricted travel offsite.

 Q: Are we allowed to mow and maintain the property without applying for a permit?
-A: Yes.
-Maintenance and silviculture activities are permitted without a gopher tortoise permit.
+A: Technically yes.
+Some silviculture activities are permitted without a gopher tortoise permit.
+But be cautious: the FWC will consider mowing, underbrushing, and clearing as disturbance-creating activities.
 For any rotary mowing (i.e., bushhogging) the FWC requires the deck height to be set to at least 18 inches above the ground.

 Q: Can gopher tortoises be temporarily entombed while land clearing or development takes place?
 A: No, entombment is no longer allowed by the FWC.